OKR Planning: 12 Tips for Small Businesses

 #4 - Keep OKRs Specific and Time-Bounded

 What We Learned.
-Establishing both specific timelines and clear wording for what each OKR is set to accomplish helps the team complete them on time and well.
+Establishing both specific timelines and clear wording for what each OKR should accomplish helps the team.
 We have found that setting goals like “launch bite-sized piece Y by March 1” was able to provide the direction to keep the team motivated.
-Plus, we all benefit from seeing progress little by little and this version of crossing items off a to-do list accomplishes that by representing clear, forward progress.
+Plus, we all benefit from seeing progress little by little.

 #5 - OKRs Are For Everyone

 What We Learned.
-Not only did we learn that every individual is necessary for successful OKR planning and completion, but we also learned that some people might be more hesitant to voice concerns or thoughts in group settings.
-Leadership should get regular OKR progress updates from the individuals they supervise and managers should continually discuss OKR progress with individual contributors.
-It’s crucial to keep the conversation going.
+Every individual is necessary for successful OKR planning and completion.
+Leadership should get regular progress updates from the individuals they supervise and managers should regularly discuss OKR progress with individual contributors.

 #6 - Plan Across Teams

 What We Learned.
-Collaboration is extremely important when it comes to creating quarterly goals that connect with one another and ultimately work toward solving a company-wide issue or the improvement of the company as a whole.
-It’s important to have cross-team involvement so that the key results are working toward common objectives.
-Additionally, Objectives are often dependent on multiple teams, so in order to ensure OKRs are effectively planned and achieved, cross-team planning is essential.
+Collaboration is extremely important when it comes to creating quarterly goals that work toward the improvement of the company as a whole.
+Objectives are often dependent on multiple teams, so to ensure goals are effectively planned and achieved, cross-team planning is essential.

 #7 - Make Sure Everyone Is Using The Same OKR Tracker